AshishW/Smart-brain-image-recognition-API/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
-5. Add your own database credentials to `server.js` line 12
+5. Add your own database credentials by creating a .env file.

 You can grab Clarifai API key [here](https://www.clarifai.com/)